mschauer/CausalInference.jl/README.md

 # CausalInference.jl

 Julia package for causal inference, graphical models and structure learning with the PC algorithm.
-This package contains for now the classical (unstable) the PC algorithm, tested on random DAGs by comparing the result of the PC algorithm using the *d*-separation oracle using Chickering's DAG->CPDAG conversion algorithm (implemented as `dsep` and `cpdag` in this package).
+This package contains for now the classical PC algorithm, tested on random DAGs by comparing the result of the PC algorithm using the *d*-separation oracle with CPDAGs computed with Chickering's DAG->CPDAG conversion algorithm (implemented as `dsep` and `cpdag` in this package).

 See the [documentation](https://mschauer.github.io/CausalInference.jl/latest/) for other implemented functionality and [issue #1 (Roadmap/Contribution)](https://github.com/mschauer/CausalInference.jl/issues/1) for coordination of the development.

-The algorithm use the Julia package [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl).
-Graphs are represented by sorted adjacency lists (vectors in the implemention), CPDAGs are just `DiGraph`s where unoriented Edges are represented by a forward and a backward directed edge.
+The algorithms use the Julia package [LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl).
+Graphs are represented by sorted adjacency lists (vectors in the implemention).
+CPDAGs are just `DiGraph`s where unoriented edges are represented by both a forward and a backward directed edge.

 # References